Description

 Affected Systems

-The vulnerability affects all Linux kernel implementations that include the NTFS3 file system module.
-The CI identifies the general product family, but no specific kernel version range is listed in the CNA data, so any distribution kernel that has yet to receive the fix is potentially impacted.
+The vulnerability affects any Linux kernel that includes NTFS3 support.
+No specific kernel version is listed in the CNA data, so all distributions running a kernel with NTFS3 that has not yet received the fix are potentially impacted.

 Risk and Exploitability